OHCE, 4-H to host bingo night Aug. 19

 Oklahoma Home and Community Education and 4-H bingo night is Friday, Aug.
 19, from 6-8 p.m. at the Cherokee County Community Building.

-If a child brings in a box of crayons, or any other school item, they will receive a free bingo card.
-If they do not bring anything, a card will cost $5.
+Each child who brings in a box of crayons, or any other school item, will receive a free bingo card.
+Otherwise, a card will cost $5.
 Hot dogs and chips with a dessert will be served afterward, but to eat, attendees must buy a bingo card, as it is their meal ticket.

-This will be a night for children and their families to come and learn about all the things they can do in 4-H. Those who aren't sure they want to join 4-H yet but want to get a better idea of it, the OSU Extension Office said they still encourage them to go and have a fun night.
-All the school supplies the event receives will be distributed to schools in the county.
+This will be a night for children and their families to learn about all the things they can do in 4-H. For those who aren't sure they want to join 4-H but want information, the OSU Extension Office encourages them to attend and have a fun night.
+All supplies the event receives will be distributed to schools in the county.

 Commented